Koy Hermitage

 Two tasting menus are on offer: Koy and Hermitage.
 At the €€€€ price tier, you're committing to a structured progression rather than grazing through an à la carte.
 The Koy menu provides a more concise arc, while the Hermitage menu extends the experience further.
 For a special occasion dinner, an anniversary, a business meal with someone worth impressing, a celebration after a strong week on the mountain, the Hermitage menu is the right call.
 It gives the kitchen more space to move through the seasonal logic that underpins the whole operation.

 Seasonality is not decorative here.
 The à la carte is described as concise precisely because it changes with what's available.
 In winter, which is when Soldeu is most active and when most diners will be here, the kitchen is working with what the season provides across the Mediterranean basin.
-The Michelin inspectors specifically noted the Ebro Delta eel nigiri with eel salsa as a standout, intensely flavoured, technically precise, and the kind of dish that illustrates what this approach can produce when it's working.
+The Michelin inspectors specifically noted the Ebro Delta eel nigiri with eel salsa as a standout, intensely flavoured, technically precise, the kind of dish that illustrates what this approach can produce when it's working.
 That dish represents the kitchen at its argument-making leading: a Japanese classic form, a very specific Iberian ingredient, executed without apology or compromise.

 The U-shaped bar counter, with the kitchen positioned at the centre, means you can watch preparation throughout the meal.
 For a tasting menu format, this matters: the counter seat transforms passive eating into an active experience.
 You understand what's being done and why, which gives the progression genuine narrative weight.
 If you're booking for two, the counter is where you want to sit.
-The format suits couples and pairs far better than large groups, conversation stays possible, and the kitchen view is the point.
+The format suits couples and pairs far better than large groups, conversation stays possible, the kitchen view is the point.

 Practical Details